 - Rascal buns at Betty’s tearoom

 - Walk down the Shambles to see the beautiful shop fronts

-Newcastle has a great reputation for its lively atmosphere and friendly people, with cocktail bars, trendy clubs and more traditional pubs and restaurants all over the city.
+Newcastle has a great reputation for its lively atmosphere and friendly people.
+There are numerous cocktail bars, trendy clubs, traditional pubs and restaurants all over the city.

-The city gets its name from the fortress sitting on the River Tyne, and you can go and see it as a part of your tour, including the great hall and the view from the roof.
-To learn more about the history of the city, check out the Laing Art Gallery, or the Discovery Museum which gives an interesting account of Newcastle’s background in ship building and coal mining, and how that evolved over time to technological innovation.
+The city gets its name from the fortress sitting on the River Tyne which you can go and see as a part of your tour, including the great hall and the view from the roof.
+To learn more about the history of the city check out the Laing Art Gallery.
+Alternatively visit the Discovery Museum which gives an interesting account of Newcastle’s background in shipbuilding and coal mining, and how that evolved over time through technological innovation.

 Here are a few more sights to check out:

 - Live theatre – check out a theatrical performance